Ceelog/phpdoc-zh/src/book/pdo.md

 DSN prefix (SQLite 3)
 The DSN prefix is **`sqlite:`**.

--   To access a database on disk, append the absolute path to the DSN prefix.

--   To create a database in memory, append *:memory:* to the DSN prefix.

-DSN prefix (SQLite 2)
-The <a href="/book/sqlite.html#SQLite%20函数" class="link">SQLite</a>
-extension in PHP 5.1 provides a PDO driver that supports accessing and creating SQLite 2 databases.
-This enables you to access databases you may have created with the
-<a href="/book/sqlite.html#SQLite%20函数" class="link">SQLite</a>
-extension in previous versions of PHP.

-> **Note**:
->
-> The sqlite2 driver is only available in PHP 5.1.x if you have enabled
-> both PDO and ext/sqlite.
-It is not currently available via PECL.

-The DSN prefix for connecting to SQLite 2 databases is **`sqlite2:`**.

--   To access a database on disk, append the absolute path to the DSN prefix.
+-   To access a database on disk, the absolute path has to be appended to the DSN prefix.

--   To create a database in memory, append *:memory:* to the DSN prefix.
+-   To create a database in memory, *:memory:* has to be appended to the DSN prefix.

+-   If the DSN consists of the DSN prefix only, a temporary database is used, which is deleted when the connection is closed.

 ### 范例